Here’s How Royal Baby No. 3 Impacts the British Line of Succession

 He may be small, but the power Prince George wields as third in line to the throne is no joke.
 He and his squishy cheeks will make for a great king someday.

 5. Royal Baby No. 3

 Kate Middleton and Prince William’s petit prince is officially fifth in line to the throne.
 Now we wait for his name…

 6. Prince Harry

-He may have 30 years on his little princess niece, Charlotte, but age does not equate with privilege in this case.
+He may have 33 years on his newest nephew, but age does not equate with privilege in this case.
 Because Prince William is Prince Charles’s eldest son, his progeny comes before Uncle Harry in the chain of royal command.